lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/bulkfluids/sheared.rst

     group gwalltop intersect gwall gtop
     group gwallbot intersect gwall gbot

+..  container:: justify

     Here several groups to differentiate between solid, liquid (salt+water), Na\\(^+\\), etc. have been defined (although not all are used).
 In addition, groups containing only the top wall (gwalltop) and the bottom wall (gwallbot) have been created using the intersect keyword: the intersection between all the atom on the top part of the box (gtop) and all the atom of type 5 (gwall) corresponds to the top wall.

     Then, add the following lines for the visualisation :

 ..  code-block:: bash
    :caption: *to be copied in Equilibration/input.lammps*